ditscheri/eloquent-search/README.md

 This package lets you perform fast and local searches on your Eloquent Models.
 You can search foreign columns of related models too.

+The approach is based on a gist by Jonathan Reinink (https://gist.github.com/reinink/28bd174087e929ffa1f150e3fe8ffbfa).

 ## Installation

 You can install the package via composer: